-The native keyword is applied to a method to indicates that the method is implemented in native code using JNI (Java Native Interface). native is a modifier applicable only for methods and we can’t apply it anywhere else.
+The native keyword is applied to a method to indicate that the method is implemented in native code using JNI (Java Native Interface). native is a modifier applicable only for methods and we can’t apply it anywhere else.
 The methods which are implemented in C, C++ are called as native methods or foreign methods.

-The main objective of native keyword are:
+The main objectives of native keyword are:

 - To improve performance of the system.

 - To use already existing legacy non-java code.